What we do

 Where we are

-We currently work out of an existing school located in San Pedro La Laguna, Solola, Guatemala.
+We currently support girls and young women in San Pedro La Laguna, Solola, Guatemala.
 This community of approximately 13,000, is located on the banks of Lake Atitlan, a stunningly beautiful lake surrounded by lush tropical forests and volcanoes.
 While the scenery is breathtaking, the true beauty of the area is the people.
 There are several Mayan villages that surround the lake, each with its own distinct culture.
 Spanish is the common language, and the language taught in public schools, however, the Mayan languages of Tz'utujil and Kaqchikel are often peoples' first languages.

 Our Goal